First-Iraqi-Bank/fib-android-sdk/README.md

         android:scheme="clientapp" />
 </intent-filter>

-### Step 2: Handle Redirect URL from Backend
+### Step 2: Include the Redirect URI in Your Backend Request
-Once the intent filter is configured, handle the redirect by sending the custom redirect URL from your backend to the First Iraqi Bank (FIB) backend.
+Once the intent filter is set up, simply include the custom redirect URI in your request to the First Iraqi Bank (FIB) backend.
-  This allows you to complete the transaction workflow securely.
+ This will allow the FIB server to redirect users back to your app.

 License
 -------